 The minus is simply because we found some places where the theming lacked.
 Most notably the ceiling of the lobby and stairwell.
 We found ourselves taking the stairs more often than the elevator to get back and forth from the lobby/waterpark to our room.
 Each time I was in there I couldn’t help but notice that there was no continuity.

-For families who want a resort to be immersive, Kalahari does an excellent job.
+I’m nitpicking, which shows what a good job they did.
+For families who want a resort to be immersive, Kalahari is excellent.

 The Waterpark: A+